Brian Oswald Donn-Byrne: Writings

 The early novels have been said to be quite mediocre, noted as "potboilers" by Thurston Macauley, Byrne's earliest biographer.
 Messer Marco Polo tells the story of the Italian adventurer as told by an Irishman, and The Wind Bloweth is a romantic novel of the sea.
 Both show some highly lyrical passages intermixed with the plain language of real life.
 With Blind Raftery, however, the author seems to reinvent the saga style, as the prose breaks off into musical verse now and then as it tells the story of a blind poet wandering Ireland and avenging his wife's dishonor.
 A television opera by Joan Trimble based on the novel was commissioned and broadcast by the BBC in 1957.

 His later novels invited comparison with Irish novelist George Moore, especially in their romance and historical themes.
 It was with Hangman's House, though, that he began to identify himself with the traditional Irish storytellers, noting in his preface ("A Foreword to Foreigner's") that: "I have written a book of Ireland for Irishmen.
 Some phrase, some name in it may conjure up the world they knew as children."
 It is also in this novel that Byrne returns to his Irish nationalist ideas by alluding to the ongoing strife of the Irish Civil War and fight for Independence.

 Byrne was firmly of the neo-romantic view of the mythical and pastoral beauty of Irish history.
 His writing evokes these images, sometimes seeming to want to preserve them.
 "It seemed to me," he says in Wind, "that I was capturing for an instant a beauty that was dying slowly, imperceptibly, but would soon be gone."
-His simple narrative style recalls the atmosphere of ancient oral epics such as Taine Bo Cualinge and the Epic of Gilgamesh.
+His simple narrative style recalls the atmosphere of ancient oral epics such as Táin Bó Cúailnge and the Epic of Gilgamesh.

 Some of the works were published in the United Kingdom under different titles.
 These are noted after the American title.